Funds in UK failing to value themselves properly, says watchdog

-LONDON, July 6 (Reuters) - Many fund managers fall short in assessing the value of their funds and regulatory action may be needed, Britain's Financial Conduct Authority said on Tuesday as part of a longstanding crackdown on unjustified fees.
+LONDON (Reuters) -Many fund managers fall short in assessing the value of their funds and regulatory action may be needed, Britain’s Financial Conduct Authority said on Tuesday as part of a longstanding crackdown on unjustified fees.

 A review of 18 fund managers between July 2020 and May 2021 found most had not implemented FCA standards on assessments of value, the watchdog said in a statement.